SCHOOL GROUP PROGRAMS

 Due to the high level of demand for the Museum’s programs, it is recommended that all groups make reservations at least three weeks in advance of the date of the visit.
 Reservations are made on a first-come, first-served basis.
 Groups without a reservation must pay general Museum admission rates, and the Museum cannot guarantee that unscheduled groups will be accommodated.
 The Museum accepts reservations up to one year in advance.

-Groups are scheduled Tuesdays through Sundays during the following times:
+Groups are scheduled Wednesday through Sundays during the following times:

-- Saturday-Sunday: Visits are available beginning at 10:30am.
+Saturday-Sunday: visits are available beginning at 12 p.m.

 Moving Image requires one chaperone for every ten young people (under the age of 18).
 Chaperones are free up to one for every five young people; with the exception of groups with special needs, additional chaperones will be subject to the group admissions fee.